 College: University of California, Santa Barbara with a B.A. in Sociology and Psychology and a minor in Education.

-Current Position: Project Assistant on the Expanding Children’s Early Learning (ExCEL P-3) Project at the Harvard Graduate School of Education.
-This 5-year research project investigates the factors that help sustain long-term positive outcomes as children move from preschool to early elementary school and beyond.
-In her spare time Leigh explores art in all its forms, performing improv comedy, working on various writing projects, and always trying to actually learn the guitar.
+Current Position: Research Assistant at the Harvard Graduate School of Education.
+Leigh is working on research called Building a Strong and Equitable Mixed-Auspice Prekindergarten System (MAPS): A Research-Practice Partnership to Support Boston’s Historic UPK Expansion or the Universal Pre-K Study.
+In her spare time, Leigh explores art in all its forms, performing improv comedy, working on various writing projects, and always trying to actually learn the guitar.

 Mitchell HandlerHigh school: Venice High School